Curriculum Overview

 We are committed to developing our children as readers, fostering a lifelong love of books and reading throughout their lives.
 We use reciprocal reading, Lexia, independent reading and adult-led story times to support and promote the advancement of reading.

-We use a variety of texts, including materials from a number of reading schemes.
+We use a variety of texts, including materials from a number of Reading schemes.
 In the early stages of reading, the texts are linked to Little Wandle through Big Cat Phonics books.
 Once a child progresses beyond phonics, they follow the National Bookband scheme and are able to progress to different book band levels.
 This ensures clear and targeted progression through key-skills development.
 Children are assessed regularly.
 These assessments enable us to monitor progression and also identify key areas of development for individual pupils.

 Further information about reading and reciprocal reading at Wells Park.